tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 - Whenever you are doing amend Git will basically rewrite the entire commit and generates a **new hash** for it.
 This is very important to understand.

 `git push -f` force push (`--force`); used after `commit -amend` to overwrite the old commit on the remote repo.

+`--force` overwrites a remote branch with your local branch.

+`--force-with-lease` is a safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker or what have you).
+It ensures you do not overwrite someone elses work by force pushing.

 It is always advisable to use amend when you haven’t pushed the changes to remote or if you are pretty confident that no other developers have started using those changes or no others have pushed any new changes to the current branch.